mxcube/mxcubecore/docs/source/dev/queue.md

 The task parameters have currently been split into four different parts:

--   `path_parameters`: Parameters realted to the data path, complements the `PathTemplate` object
+-   `path_parameters`: Parameters related to the data path, complements the `PathTemplate` object
--   `common_parameters`: Parameters that are common between differnt kinds of collection protocols
+-   `common_parameters`: Parameters that are common between different kinds of collection protocols
 -   `collection_parameters`: Collection parameters for the specific protocol
 -   `user_collection_parameters`: Collection parameters relevant to the user complements `collection_parameters`
--   `legacy_parameters`: Parameters that are still beeing passed arround in the application but not used (for backward compatability)
+-   `legacy_parameters`: Parameters that are still being passed around in the application but not used (for backward compatibility)

 There are also additional static methods that are used by MXCuBE-Web frontend: `update_dependent_fields` and `ui_schema`.